Live:

 Alexandria Van Hook, visiting from San Francisco, described Timket as a powerful spiritual experience.

-“This celebration reminds us that God has been revealed,” Van Hook said.
+“This celebration reminds us that God has been revealed,” Alexandria said.

 “Even if you don’t understand the language, you can feel the spirit of prayer.
 I feel renewed, blessed, and deeply grateful.”